-Hello fellow readers, The rainy, humid summer has set us up for a perfect storm for slugs, always a top nuisance garden dilemma, which brings back one of my first column topics about slug remedies.
+Hello fellow readers, The rainy, humid summer has set us up a perfect storm for slugs, always a top nuisance garden dilemma, bringing back one of my first column topics about ugly slug remedies.

 “What are the holes all over my hosta?” asked Dave from Hardwick, NJ.

 “Holy moly Dave,” I wrote back, “I’m impressed you’ve been able to keep deer away from your hosta.”
-Deer candy, I call it and slug candy as it turns out.
+I call deer candy and slug candy, as it turns out.
 Even the name slug sounds nasty.
 This year the slithery suckers have even made their way inside camping onto Ellie’s paws and my garden shoes.
 Ick!
-While the horse is out of the barn as my dear Mom would say, it’s not too late to intervene.
+While the horse is out of the barn, as my dear Mom would say, it’s not too late to intervene.

 The ugly slug serves an essential role.